 New Life as Church

-In 1896 after the Fruitvale No. 1 was built the old school was moved and remodeled for use as a church.
-It was dedicated as the Higgins Methodist Episcopal Church in Mar of 1896.
+In 1896 after the Fruitvale No. 1 was built, the old school was moved and remodeled for use as a church.
+It was re-dedicated as the Higgins Methodist Episcopal Church in Mar of 1896.

 Fruitvale No. 1 – Fruitvale School Elementary

-In 1894 Fruitvale School district the trustees were force to meet the demand and take the steps to build a larger school.
+In 1894 the Fruitvale School district, the trustees were forced to meet the demand and take steps to build a larger school.
 The new school replaced the old Fruitvale School building from the 1880s.

 The pastures of the Empire Dairy surrounded the school from 1880-1901

-The style of the new building was Italian Renaissance.
+The style of the new building was the Italian Renaissance.
 The architects were Cunningham Bros. of Oakland.